trumans/treehouse-employee-directory/README.md

-- The 'additional information modal' is an overlay that covers the entire page and is semi-transparent except for the box containing the selected employee's information, resulting in user interaction is restricted to the buttons on the modal box.
+- The 'additional information modal' is an overlay that covers the entire page and is semi-transparent except for the box containing the selected employee's information, resulting in user interaction being restricted to the buttons on the modal box.

 - The JS script creates html for each employee card and inserts it into a gallery